 Filled with shrines and temples, Shimane is brimming with history and culture as well as beautiful surroundings.
 If you want to lose yourself in nature, the hikes, pilgrimages and walks are out of this world, and sure to give you the escape you need.

-- Izumo Shinbutsu Pilgrimage: Consisting of a figure-of-eight route which takes you to 20 different shrines and temples near Lake Shinji and Naka-umi Lagoon, it is unique in that it features both Shinto and Buddhist locations.
+- Izumo Shinbutsu Pilgrimage: This pilgrimage consists of a figure-eight route that takes you to 20 different shrines and temples near Lake Shinji and Naka-umi Lagoon.
+It is unique in that it features both Shinto and Buddhist locations.
 The Izumo Taisha has the largest Shimenawa (sacred straw rope) in Japan, and is worth a visit.

 - Iwami Ginzan Silver Mine: Opened in 1526 and active for 400 years, this mine is now a World Heritage Site and is surrounded by samurai and merchant houses.